incrementalcapitalist/accumulationindications/README.md

 ### StockQuote.tsx

-Displays detailed stock information including:
+Displays detailed stock information and a Heikin-Ashi candlestick chart.

-- Current price
-- Price change and percentage
-- Opening price
-- Previous close
-- Day's high and low
-- Trading volume
-- Latest trading day
+### AccumulationDistribution.tsx

+Renders a chart showing the accumulation/distribution indicator.

 ### OBV.tsx

-Renders a chart showing the On-Balance Volume indicator:
+Renders a chart showing the On-Balance Volume indicator with a 50-day EMA.
-- Calculates OBV values from historical data
-- Provides a visual representation of buying/selling pressure over time

 ### RSI.tsx

-Renders a chart showing the Relative Strength Index:
+Renders a chart showing the Relative Strength Index.
-- Calculates RSI values from historical data
-- Displays overbought and oversold levels

 ### MACD.tsx

-Renders a chart showing the Moving Average Convergence Divergence:
+Renders a chart showing the Moving Average Convergence Divergence.
-- Calculates MACD line, signal line, and histogram
-- Provides visual cues for potential buy/sell signals

 ### ATR.tsx

-Renders a chart showing the Average True Range:
+Renders a chart showing the Average True Range with Bollinger Bands.
-- Calculates ATR values from historical data
-- Helps in assessing market volatility

 ### FibonacciRetracement.tsx

-Renders Fibonacci retracement levels on the price chart:
+Renders Fibonacci retracement levels on the price chart with a 200-day SMA.
-- Calculates key Fibonacci levels
-- Aids in identifying potential support and resistance levels

-### AccumulationIndications.tsx
+### MoneyFlow.tsx

-Renders a chart showing the accumulation/distribution indicator:
+Renders a chart showing the Money Flow Index (MFI).

-- Uses TradingView's Lightweight Charts
-- Calculates accumulation/distribution values from historical data
-- Provides a visual representation of buying/selling pressure over time
+### LinearRegressionChannel.tsx

+Renders a Heikin-Ashi candlestick chart with a 100-day linear regression channel.

 ## API Integration